Bigraded Betti numbers and Generalized Persistence Diagrams: Preliminaries

 \section{Preliminaries}

-In Section \ref{sec:persistence modules}, we review the notions of persistence modules and their interval decomposability.
-In Section \ref{sec:bigraded betti numbers}, we recall the notion of bigraded Betti numbers, an invariant of 2-parameter persistence modules.
-In Section \ref{sec:mobius inversion}, we recall the M\"obius inversion formula in combinatorics.
+In Section \ref{sec:persistence modules}, we review the notions of persistence modules and interval decomposability.
+In Section \ref{sec:bigraded betti numbers}, we recall the notion of multigraded Betti numbers (an invariant of multiparameter persistence modules).
+In Section \ref{sec:mobius inversion}, we review the M\"obius inversion formula in combinatorics.
 In Section \ref{sec:generalized rank invariant}, we review the notions of generalized rank invariant and generalized persistence diagram.
+In Section \ref{sec:m times n module}, we provide a formula of the ($\inter$-)generalized persistence diagram in a certain setting, which will be useful in the next section.